 There are six components of shareholders’ equity.
 These are:

-- Capital contributed by owners (or common stock, or issued capital): This is the amount of capital which was contributed to the entity by its owners.
+- Capital contributed by owners (or common stock, or issued capital): This is the amount of capital that was contributed to the entity by its owners.
 For each class of common shares issued, the entity must disclose the number of shares authorized, issued, and outstanding.

 - Preferred shares: These shares have rights in relation to the receipt of dividends or assets upon liquidation of the entity, that takes precedence over the rights of common shareholders.